FlockyChou/vtubing.info/post-debut/post-debut.md

 # Post-Debut

-These are things to do after debuting.
+Here are the things you might want to figure out after debuting, like making your streams more visually appealing, experimenting with different types of streams and activities, and scheduling collabs.
 {: .fs-6 .fw-300 }